DimaOanaTeodora/DimaOanaTeodora/README.md

 :globe_with_meridians: Functional Programming

--Good problem solving skills
+* Good problem solving skills

--Coding and debugging.
+* Coding and debugging.

--Managing database systems.
+* Managing database systems.

--Editing source-code.
+* Editing source-code.

--Extremely organised with a high level ofattention to details -Profiling and analyzing algorithms.
+* Extremely organised with a high level ofattention to details
+* Profiling and analyzing algorithms.
--Proactive and team player
+* Proactive and team player
--Goal-oriented mindset
+* Goal-oriented mindset
--Ambitious, hard working, energetic and reliable
+* Ambitious, hard working, energetic and reliable

 *I have the ability to work independently as well as being part of a team*